 An Achievement System called Tran Medals was implemented for eAmusement members.
 It also unlocks songs.

-First game to allow switching between single and double play before each stage (rather than just before selecting game mode), adds a Favorites folder,
+First game to allow switching between single and double play before each stage (rather than just before selecting game mode).

 Due to tax hikes in Japan, as of April 2014, SPADA now requires playing with PASELI (120P, or 120 yen, for a standard credit, rather than 100P as before) in order to access the full feature set.
 Players who use 100-yen coins miss out on a number of features, including getting Extra Stages.